- Advanced Cancer

 How is advanced cancer found?

 Some cancers are more likely to spread than others.
-But it is hard to know who will develop metastatic or advanced cancer.
+But it’s hard to know who will develop advanced cancer.

 One way is to compare how closely the cancer cells look like normal cells under a microscope.
 This is called the grade of the cancer.
 The more normal the cells look, the less likely it is that the cancer will spread.
-Another way is related to the size of the tumor.
-A larger tumor is often more likely to have spread.
-Also, if the cancer is found to have spread to nearby lymph nodes, it is much more likely to have spread to distant sites.
-This may not be known until after surgery that includes removing lymph nodes to be looked at under the microscope.
+Another way to predict cancer spread is related to the size of the tumor.
+A larger tumor often is more likely to have spread.
+For some cancers, certain types (based on the way the cells look under a microscope) are more likely to spread..
+Also, if the cancer has spread to nearby lymph nodes, it’s much more likely to have spread to distant sites.
+This may not be known until after surgery that includes removing lymph nodes so they can be looked at under a microscope.

 Even when these things are known, doctors aren’t always sure if a person’s cancer will spread or whether they already have advanced cancer.
 Most of the time, your doctor will first ask about your medical history (including your symptoms) and give you a physical exam.
 You may also have some blood tests and imaging tests.
 Putting all this information together, your doctor may be able to tell if you have advanced cancer.

 General signs and symptoms of advanced cancer can include: